 Questioning is of little use unless it is accompanied by high-quality listening.
 Yet we all know people whose habit is to ask questions to make a point or to only ask questions for which they believe they know the answer.
 This of course sets them up for an argument.

 You can only steer a true course if you hear all of the evidence and assess every opinion.
 So, having asked a question, stop thinking about the next one and start paying attention to the answer you get.

 Behavior number two is almost the direct opposite.
 Detail seems irrelevant to the big strategic picture to some people.
 So they select to ignore, or cannot be bothered to engage with, the detail.
-This is all well and good when things are going well, but when you need to root out the devil… Sometimes we need our governance tier to dive into the precise facts, to see what we, as project managers, are missing.
+This is fine when things are going well, but sometimes the governance tier needs to dive into the precise facts to see what the project managers are missing.

-So, imagine the ultimate zoom lens.
-It can focus into detail like a microscope, yet can zoom out to see the whole project universe in a single view as well.
+Imagine the ultimate zoom lens; it can focus on detail like a microscope yet can zoom out to see the project universe in a single view as well.
 This is what projects sponsors and boards need.
-It is a willingness to adjust to the necessary scale, along with the perception to know which is right to focus on, at any time.
+It’s a willingness to adjust to the necessary scale along with the perception to know which is right to focus on at any time.

-Good governance does not come easily: it takes discipline.
+Good project governance doesn’t come easily: it takes discipline.
 An organization needs to set up governance structures, train the sponsors and board members who make them up, and enforce basic procedures that will assure the quality of their work.
-I also believe that, to fulfill their governance roles well, people need training in strategy setting, decision-making and oversight.
+To fulfill their governance roles well, people require training in strategy setting, decision-making and oversight.

-But what can you do, as a project manager, to make some of this happen?
-Here is a short checklist of some practical steps to consider.
+What can project managers do to make some of this happen?
+Here’s a short checklist of practical steps to consider.